BendDAO/bend-gitbook-portal/README.md

 The borrower's NFT collateral is locked on the platform.
 After the total debt exceeds the value of the collateral, the collateral is liquidated through auction, and the auction price cannot be lower than the total debt.
 So the lender's principal will not be lost.

 {% hint style="info" %}
-This Portal links to the key resources on Bend to understand the fundamentals of the Protocol.
-Please join the discussion on Bend community Discord server; our team and members of the community look forward to helping you build on top of Bend.
+This Portal links to the key resources on BendDAO to understand the fundamentals of the Protocol.
+Please join the discussion on BendDAO community Discord server; our team and members of the community look forward to helping you build on top of BendDAO.
 {% endhint %}

 <mark style="color:blue;"></mark>